harshita214/Chrome-Extension/README.md

 <h2 align="center">Contribution Guidelines</h2>

-<p align="center">                    We would ❤️ for you to contribute to Chrome-Extension and help make it better by adding your ideas or by making current one better!
+<p align="center">                    We would ❤️ for you to contribute to Chrome-Extension and help make it better by adding your ideas or by making current ones better!
 We want contributing to be fun, enjoyable, and educational for everyone.
 All contributions are welcome, including issues as well as updates.                         </p>

 <br>